What's Happening Now

 October 15, 2018: Seismic Design & Permitting

-Bond program managers are currently working on design and permitting for seismic projects to be completed at Wilson Elementary this summer.
+Bond program managers are currently working on design and permitting for seismic projects to be completed at Wildcat Elementary this summer.

-Wilson Elementary was built in 1962.
-Wilson’s current enrollment is 424, with a current capacity of 425.
+Wildcat Elementary was built in 1962.
+Wildcat’s current enrollment is 424, with a current capacity of 425.
 The projected new capacity is 489.

 Safety & Security Improvements